brendan-ch/brendan-ch/README.md

 ## Hi there 👋

 I'm a third-year software engineering student at Chapman University.
-Currently working on [Interchange](https://interchange.bchen.dev), a fast, simple app for college transit.
+Currently working on [Interchange](https://interchange.bchen.dev), a fast, simple iPhone app for college transit.

 Notable past projects: